microsoft/codecoverage/samples/VisualStudio/scenarios/scenario03/README.md

 1. Import reports.
     - [NetFramework report](../../reports/netframework.coverage)
     - [NetCore report](../../reports/netcore.coverage)

 2. Merge reports using **Merge Results** button in the **Code Coverage Results** window toolbar.

     ![merge reports](merge.png)

-3. Select reports to merge in the **Merge Coverage Results** dialog.
+3. Select **reports** to merge in the **Merge Coverage Results** dialog.

     ![select reports to merge](merge-reports-window.png)

-4. Merge report is added in the results window.
+4. **Merged report** is added in the results window.

     ![merge report](merged-report.png)

-If reports are generated against same source code, then they are merged together into a single node.
-For example, if there are reports generated for same source code but different TFMs (e.g. net481, net8.0), then merged report will combine it together and will add missing items not available in input reports.
+If reports contain project which are generated against same source code, then they are merged together into a single node.
+For example, if one report is generated against net481 and another against net8.0, then merged report contains coverage statistics covered by both target frameworks.

 Framework Report | Core Report | Merged Report
 --- | --- | ---